In 1882, Norman M. Paterson is born in Portage la Prairie, Manitoba.

 PTC Construction Ltd. (a subsidiary of Paterson GlobalFoods Inc.) completed the construction of Paterson Grain’s Long Plain inland export terminal in Gleichen, Alberta.
 This facility features an innovative 134 car rail loop track design which allows for the fastest train loading times ever seen on the Canadian prairies.

 In 2012, PTC Construction Ltd. (a subsidiary of Paterson GlobalFoods Inc.) built two separate large scale bin expansion projects.
-The Killarney, Manitoba and Dunmore, Alberta terminals each received the addition of four large steel grain storage bins which increased the storage capacity of each terminal by over 32,000 tonnes.
+The Killarney, Winnipeg and Dunmore terminals each received the addition of four large steel grain storage bins which increased the storage capacity of each terminal by over 32,000 tonnes.

 In time for the bountiful Fall harvest of 2013, PTC Construction Ltd. (a subsidiary of Paterson GlobalFoods Inc.) completed construction of flat storage infrastructure at Paterson Grain’s terminal locations in Morris, Manitoba and Winnipeg, Manitoba.

 In 2014, PTC Construction Ltd. began construction of a state of the art fertilizer distribution centre at Paterson Grain’s farm services centre in Swift Current, Saskatchewan.
-Paterson Grain’s inland terminal in Winnipeg, Manitoba also completed the construction of its second flat storage site, providing 40,000 tonnes of additional storage capacity.
+Paterson Grain’s Winnipeg terminal also completed the construction of its second flat storage site, providing 40,000 tonnes of additional storage capacity.

 Paterson Grain began an expansion project at its terminal in Assiniboia, Saskatchewan, increasing capacity by over 28,000 tonnes.
 In addition, Paterson Grain opened its doors to Swift Current farm services facility’s new fertilizer distribution centre.
 PTC Construction Ltd. began NutraGro’s expansion of its fertilizer plant in Winnipeg, Manitoba, which includes a second load-out line and 20,000 tonnes of additional storage capacity.

-Construction on Paterson Grain’s new export terminal in Daysland, Alberta is completed.
+Completed construction of Paterson Grain’s Flagstaff inland export terminal located in Daysland, Alberta.
 With storage capacity of over 55,000 metric tonnes, the new facility will utilize a highly efficient loop track system, which has become a customary feature in Paterson’s newest grain terminals.
 As the first in the industry to utilize the loop track design, Paterson has been able to minimize train loading times, setting new benchmarks at its two loop track sites.